NVIDIAGameWorks/toolkit-remix/docs/howto/learning-overview.md

 ```
 **Create a Desktop Shortcut**

-Make a shortcut for the "rtx-remix" folder on your desktop.
-Rename the shortcut to your project's name.
+Ensure that each mod for a specific game has a distinct name, which should be enforced by the wizard.
+If there's already a mod with the same parent directory name when creating a project, the project creation will fail.
+Additionally, when creating a desktop shortcut, make sure to exclude spaces in file names.
+Simply create a shortcut for the "rtx-remix" folder on your desktop, rename the shortcut to match your project's name.
+This ensures easy identification of the folder when working on your project, helping you keep track of each project's unique "rtx-remix" folder.

 **Organize Project Files**

 Create a project folder to keep your files organized.
 This project folder should be outside the game install folder.
 For example, if the game is in "C:/Program Files (x86)/Steam/common/Portal," don't place the project there.
-Use a valid path like "C:/Users/user/Remix Projects" or "D:/Remix Projects."
+Use a valid path like "C:/Users/user/RemixProjects" or "D:/RemixProjects."

 **Drive Formatting**